Bayesian Learning of (n,p) Reaction Cross Sections with Quantified Uncertainties: Introduction

 In recent years, machine learning (ML) approaches have emerged as powerful alternatives for modeling complex nonlinear relationships within nuclear data.
 For example, it has demonstrated tremendous success in studying heavy ion collisions~\cite{Wang2023,Li2022,Pang2018,Wei2023,Wang2021}, properties of strongly interacting quantum chromodynamics (QCD) matter~\cite{Zhou2024,Kuttan2021,Li2023,Du2022}, nuclear spallation and projectile fragmentation reactions~\cite{Peng2022,Ma2022,Song2023}, nuclear fission~\cite{Song2023,Lovell2020,Wang2019,Wang2021a,Wang2022}, nuclear masses~\cite{Mumpower2022,Lovell2022,Niu2018,Gao2021,Ming2022,Wu2021,Zhao2022,Le2023}, $\beta$ decay half-lives and energy~\cite{Peng2022a,Gao2023,Munoz2023}, $\alpha$ decay~\cite{Li2022a,Ma2023,Yuan2022,Jin2023}, charge radius of atomic nuclei~\cite{Dong2023,Su2023,Wu2020,Dong2022}, nuclear density distribution~ \cite{Yang2021,Shang2022}, prediction of heavy-ion fusion cross sections~\cite{Li2024} and evaporation residual cross sections for superheavy nuclei~\cite{Zhao2022a}.

-In comparison to the traditional machine learning methods, the Bayesian Neural Network (BNN) approach offer distinct advantage and is one of the most important approaches for studying nuclear physics because it automaticallly avoids overfitting and quantify uncertainties in model predictions.
-In recent years, significant improvements have been found using BNN on predicting nuclear mass~\cite{Utama2016a}, uncertainty of nuclear level density~\cite{Wang2024}, quantified predictions of proton and neutron separation energies~\cite{Neufcourt2020}, nuclear charge radii~\cite{Utama2016b}, prediction of (n,p) rection cross sections~\cite{Li2024a}, and the drip-line locations~\cite{Neufcourt2018,Neufcourt2019}.
+In comparison to traditional machine learning methods, the Bayesian Neural Network (BNN) approach offers distinct advantage and is one of the most important approaches for studying nuclear physics because it automatically avoids overfitting and quantification of uncertainties in model predictions.
+In recent years, significant improvements have been found using BNN in the prediction of nuclear mass~\cite{Utama2016a}, uncertainty of nuclear level density~\cite{Wang2024}, quantified predictions of proton and neutron separation energies~\cite{Neufcourt2020}, nuclear charge radii~\cite{Utama2016b}, prediction of (n,p) reaction cross sections~\cite{Li2024a}, and drip line locations~\cite{Neufcourt2018,Neufcourt2019}.

-The present work employs a BNN to predict the excitation functions of neutron-induced (n,p) reaction cross sections across a wide range of target nuclei.
-The model incorporates key nuclear parameters to learn the underlying dependencies from existing evaluated and experimental data.
-The predictive capability of the BNN model is systematically assessed by comparing its output with the TENDL-2023 and experimental measurements from ENDF/B-VIII.1 libraries.
-In addition, to gain insight into the influence of each nuclear parameter on the predicted cross sections, the SHapley Additive exPlanations (SHAP) approach~\cite{Lundberg2017} was utilized.
-This method offers a consistent and interpretable means of quantifying the importance of features in complex machine learning models.
-Therefore, the present study aims to establish a data-driven framework for nuclear reaction modeling, complementing conventional reaction theory approaches and contributing to the development of improved evaluated nuclear data libraries.
+The present work employs a BNN framework to predict the excitation functions of neutron-induced $(n,p)$ reaction cross sections over a broad range of target nuclei.
+Unlike many existing machine-learning approaches reported in the literature~\cite{Li2024a,KHALI}, which utilize previously measured or evaluated cross-section values as input features, the proposed model relies exclusively on physically motivated nuclear descriptors.
+Consequently, the model learns the underlying systematics of $(n,p)$ reactions directly from nuclear properties, enabling reliable predictions even for nuclei where little or no experimental cross-section information is available.

+Instead of directly predicting the reaction cross sections, the BNN is trained to learn the residuals between the evaluated TENDL-2023 cross sections and the corresponding experimental data.
+This residual-learning strategy is motivated by the fact that modern evaluated nuclear data libraries already incorporate well-established reaction physics and reproduce the overall trends of excitation functions.
+By learning only the systematic deviations from TENDL-2023, the BNN focuses on correcting deficiencies arising from theoretical approximations and evaluation uncertainties, thereby reducing the complexity of the learning task and improving predictive accuracy.
+The corrected cross sections are obtained by adding the predicted residuals to the TENDL-2023 values, resulting in predictions that consistently outperform the original TENDL-2023 evaluated data and exhibit improved agreement with experimental measurements.
+The predictive capability of the proposed framework is further assessed through comparisons with the evaluated nuclear data libraries TENDL-2023 and ENDF/B-VIII.1.